nightscout/AndroidAPS/README-Combo.md

   such an alarm shall be ignored (cancelling it is not a big issue, but will lead to the currently active action to have to wait till the pump's display turns off before it can reconnect to the pump).
   If the pump's alarm continues, the last action might have failed, in which case the user needs to confirm the alarm
+- If AAPS crashes (or is stopped from the debugger) while pump comms where happening, it might be necessary to force close ruffy.
+  Restarting AAPS will also start ruffy again.